 What should our attitude be, when things do not go the way we would like?

-In the Bible, the prophets of old went through many difficulties, as they learned the ways of Yahuwah Elohim [the Hebrew name for the LORD God].
+In the Bible, the prophets of old went through many difficulties while learning the ways of Yahuwah Elohim [the Hebrew name for the LORD God].
 Sometimes they had to make attitude adjustments in order to maintain their faith and obedience.

-Their experiences were recorded in the Scriptures as examples for us, so that we too might learn to make attitude adjustments, as we go through life’s difficulties.
+Their experiences, recorded in the Scriptures, are examples for us, so that we too might learn to make attitude adjustments while going through life’s difficulties.

-The testings, trials, failings and victories of the prophets of old are written down for our instruction.
-It is through patience and the encouragement from the Scriptures, that we will gain understanding and hope, and eventually obtain “a good report” (Romans 15:4 and Hebrews 11:1-2).
+The testings and trials, failings and victories of the prophets are written for our instruction.
+Thus through patience and the encouragement from the Scriptures, we gain in understanding and hope, and eventually obtain “a good report” (Romans 15:4 and Hebrews 11:1-2).

 One of the prophets of old was Jonah (See Jonah 1:1 – 4:11).